tilezen/vector-datasource/docs/layers.md

 * `id`
 * `kind`: mapping of OpenStreetMap's `admin_level` int values to strings like `country` and `state`, plus `aboriginal_lands` boundary type, and also includes normalized Natural Earth values.
 * `kind_detail`: mapping of OpenStreetMap's `admin_level` values. `2` for countries, `4` for regions, and `6`, `8` (zoom 10+)
+* `source`: `openstreetmap.org` or `naturalearthdata.com`
 * `sort_rank`: a suggestion for which order to draw features.
 The value is an integer where smaller numbers suggest that features should be "behind" features with larger numbers.
-* `min_zoom`: a suggested minimum zoom at which the boundary line should become visible based on scalerank value from Natural Earth, and invented for OpenStreetMap.
+* `min_zoom`: a suggested minimum zoom at which the boundary line should become visible based on scalerank value from Natural Earth, and invented for OpenStreetMap, a float.

 #### Boundaries properties (common optional):

 * `id:left`: For the relation on the left side of the boundary line.
 * `id:right`: For the relation on the right side of the boundary line.
-* `name:left`: See name section above, other variants like `old_name` also supported.
+* `name:left`: See name section above, other variants like `old_name` also supported. _See planned bug fix in [#1102](https://github.com/tilezen/vector-datasource/issues/1102)._
-* `name:right`: See name section above, other variants like `old_name` also supported.
+* `name:right`: See name section above, other variants like `old_name` also supported. _See planned bug fix in [#1102](https://github.com/tilezen/vector-datasource/issues/1102)._
-* `maritime_boundary`: a special Mapzen calculated value loosely coupled with OpenStreetMap's maritime tag, but with spatial buffer processing for lines falling in the ocean.
+* `maritime_boundary`: a special Mapzen calculated value loosely coupled with OpenStreetMap's maritime tag, but with spatial buffer processing for lines falling in the ocean. _See planned data improvement in [#294](https://github.com/tilezen/vector-datasource/issues/294)._

 #### Boundaries properties (optional):